 Classes meet from 9:30-10:45 a.m and include Toddlers and Twos, and a Preschool Class.
 Infants are carried for in our infant nursery.
 Our Toddler and Twos class curriculum is from Augsburg Press, and our Preschool curriculum was developed by long time teachers drawing on the best resources from over the years.

-The current September to May curriculum is "We Believe: Rotation" published by the PCUSA and "Spark Rotation" published by Augsburg Fortress Press.
-During the summer, we use "Holy Moly" curriculum with a video component also published by Augsburg Fortress Press or offer interegenerational Sunday School.
+The current September to May curriculum is"Spark Activate Faith" published by Sparkhouse/Augsburg Fortress Press.
+During the summer, we use "Holy Moly" curriculum with a video component also published by Sparkhouse or offer interegenerational Sunday school like in August of 2019.

 Classes meet during the church school hour from 9:30-10:30 a.m.

-Elementary Sunday Club (K-6th) meets on the 3rd floor elementary wing.
+Elementary Sunday Club (K-5th) meets on the 3rd floor elementary wing.

 We offer a variety of activities and events throughout the year to provide opportunities for fun, fellowship, learning and worship:

-MUSIC MAKERS is an opportunity for children to praise God and lead in worship through song.
-Kindergarten through 6th graders spend 45 minutes each Sunday morning singing, playing instruments and making music.
+This is an opportunity for children to praise God and lead in worship through song.
+Kindergarten through 5th graders spend 45 minutes each Sunday morning singing, playing instruments and making music.
 The group then helps lead morning worship through their music participation at 10:50 about once a month.
 This is part of SUNDAY CLUB morning and meets at 9:15am.

-Our very YOUNG MUSIC MAKERS sing and make music together at the end of their Sunday School Classes at 10:15am.
-Learn more here.
+Our very young music makers sing and make music together at the end of their Sunday School Classes at 10:15am.

 Worship 101 is offered each fall for 6 weeks before Advent during 10:50 Worship for Kindergarteners.
 This is an introduction to why we do what we do in worship and how we can participate.